carlfranklin/LocalizationInBlazor/README.md

 In this episode, we are going to build a **Blazor WebAssembly** application, and we are going to add localization support.

+To learn how to add localization in a **Blazor Server** application, see my repo at https://github.com/carlfranklin/LocalizationInBlazorServer

 We will make use of the `Microsoft.Extensions.Localization` NuGet package, to leverage localization services, such as the `AddLocalization` service, and the `IStringLocalizer` interface.

 We will create an enumeration for all of our resource strings and use them in our app to avoid magic string typos.